primas23/Homewoks/Databases/04. Database-Systems-Overview/HomeWork.md

 ####3.
 Define what is "table" in database terms.

 * Database table A table is a collection of related data held in a structured format within a database.
 It consists of fields (columns), and rows.

 ####4.
 Explain the difference between a primary and a foreign key.

+* The __primary key__ consists of one or more columns whose data contained within is used to uniquely identify each row in the table.
+You can think of the primary key as an address.
+If the rows in a table were mailboxes, then the primary key would be the listing of street addresses.
+* A __foreign key__ is a set of one or more columns in a table that refers to the primary key in another table.
+There isn’t any special code, configurations, or table definitions you need to place to officially “designate” a foreign key.

 ####5.
 Explain the different kinds of relationships between tables in relational databases.
 ####6.
 When is a certain database schema normalized?
   * What are the advantages of normalized databases?